leoj3n/prezto/modules/utility/README.md

   - `pu` changes the directory and pushes the old directory onto the stack (`pushd`).
   - `rm` removes files and directories interactively.
-  - `type` displays all the attribute values of a shell parameter.
+  - `type` or `t` displays all the attribute values of a shell parameter.

 ### Files and Directories